 About 30 minutes prior to serving, shred the chicken.
 You can do this inside the crockpot or by pulling the separate pieces of chicken out and onto a plate, shredding them, then returning it to the sauce.
 Honestly, though, this part is simple no matter how you do it- the chicken is so tender it shreds easily.

 Return the shredded chicken to the crockpot and stir into the sauce.
-Cook for the remaining 30 minutes.
+Continue to cook for the remaining 30 minutes.

 Assemble and Serve

-Scoop out the meaty chicken filling and place it onto your hamburger buns.
+When you’re ready to eat, scoop out the chicken and place it onto your hamburger buns.

 SLOW COOKER BBQ CHICKEN SANDWICHES